KazemotoKenzo/Game.01/README.md

 📌 Current Progress
 At the moment, the project contains:

-A working interface to create weapon equipment,
+A working interface to create weapon equipment and npc

-Fully integrated with a PostgreSQL database.
+Fully integrated with a PostgreSQL database

 ⚙️ Requirements
 To run this project, you will need: